Lawzy93/power-play/README.md

   - Currently looks horrible if screen height is greater than width
 - Better Input/Info Panels
   - Needs custom dialog box
-  - Needs ability to see influence and power over AI's
+  - Needs the ability to see influence and power over AI's
-  - Needs ability to check status logs (For now can be viewed in a dev console using `status_log`)
+  - Needs the ability to check status logs (For now can be viewed in a dev console using `status_log`)
 - Any Audio Whatsoever (This was very low on my priorities list)

+## Post-Jam Updates
+I'm planning to continue working on this game and have created a little menu screen to allow people to chose the original compo game or the post-jam updated version.
+(This was done after submission) Feel free to review the Compo version, but note that it is far from complete.
+The Post-Jam should be a much more enjoyable experience.

+### Currently there have been no updates.